pzula/codeadventurer.com/source/_posts/2014-12-21-sicp-and-emacs-for-the-vim-user.markdown

 title: "SICP and Emacs for the Vim user"
 date: 2014-12-21 11:58
 comments: true
-categories: learning, sicp, functional, emacs, scheme
+categories: learning sicp functional emacs scheme
 ---

 ### What is SICP?